davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 ## What do I need to know before I integrate this into my app?

 You may want to add other important document tags for responsive design, good semantic HTML practices and for ensuring that your applications are accessible.
-These elements and attributes are not generated by shiny and there is not a clear way to add these without JavaScript.
-For most apps, my `set_html_attribs` function looks like this.
+These elements and attributes are not generated by shiny and there is not a clear way to add these without using JavaScript.
+For many of my apps, the `set_html_attribs` function looks like this.

 ```r
 set_html_attribs <- function(title = "", lang = "en", dir = "ltr") {